tagohd/mono/Characters/James Redawić/James's Excuse.md

 >And [[Luke Campbell|Luke]] naively falls for it

 >[!idea] And maybe James is actually working in cahoots with [[CURSED AL]]
->Or wants to make it seem that way and he'll use [[The Legendary Artifacts]] himself and betray AL
+>Or he wants to make it seem that way (to AL, not to Luke), and he'll use [[The Legendary Artifacts]] himself and betray AL

 >[!question] Okay, so then why can't AL get the artifacts himself?
 >Who said he can't?
 Maybe it *is* like Mother 3, and sometimes AL (or one of his underlings) gets to the artifact first.
 But, unlike Mother 3, you can't build the [[SOUL AMPLIFIER]] with just a simple majority of the artifacts.
-You need all of them.
+You need all of them. %%#Cite/Game/Mother3 gameRefType:: Mother3/Plot%%

-#Cite/Game/Mother3 gameRefType:: Mother3/Plot

->[!question] Also, if James wants
+>[!question] Also, why would James want to use the Artifacts himself?
+I thought he *didn't* want to destroy the universe.
+>Okay, maybe this was a bad idea.
+Or maybe he doesn't want to build the [[SOUL AMPLIFIER]]; he wants to do something else with the Artifacts.

+>[!idea] Can't we just say Luke is an idiot, so it never occurs to him to question this?
+>James really sells him on the whole CHOSEN ONE thing.
+"It is your destiny to do these errands for me, CHOSEN ONE."

+>[!note] If AL sounds like Chuck McGill, James sounds like Obi-Wan Kenobi

+>[!question] He's going to question it eventually.
+Like when he finds out James has been lying to him.
+>Yeah...

 %%
-This makes me feel like we're playing Disco Elysium or something.
-Maybe I can change the CSS to be DE colors lol.
-(That would probably be kinda hard to read against a black background.)
+This makes me feel like we're playing Disco Elysium or something lol.
+Maybe I can change the CSS to be DE colors.
+(That might be kinda hard to read against a black background?
+And also unnecessary work.)
 %%

 %%